yogiduzit/Ocean-Defenders/README.md

 * [HTML / CSS](https://www.w3schools.com/html/html_css.asp) - Frameworks for our webpages
 * [Bootstrap](https://getbootstrap.com/) - Bootstrap is an open source toolkit for developing with HTML, CSS, and JS.

-## Versioning
+## Version Control

-We use [GitHub] for versioning.
+We use [GitHub] for version control.
 For the versions available, see the [tags on this repository](https://github.com/yogiduzit/Team-11-COMP-2930).

 ## Authors